-Pantone provides a universal language of color that enables color-critical decisions through every stage of the workflow for brands and manufacturers.
-More than 10 million designers and producers around the world rely on Pantone products and services to help define, communicate and control color from inspiration to realization – across various materials and finishes for graphics, fashion and product design.
+Pantone provides a universal language of colour that enables colour-critical decisions through every stage of the workflow for brands and manufacturers.
+More than 10 million designers and producers around the world rely on Pantone products and services to help define, communicate and control colour from inspiration to realization – across various materials and finishes for graphics, fashion and product design.
 To learn more about our history, see About Us.

 A. Different needs.
 Each system is designed to feature market-relevant colors.
 Fashion designers need more whites, blacks, and neutrals in their palette, while print and packaging designers need colors that will pop on shelf.

 B. Different materials.
 The appearance of color can change based on the material on which it is produced.
 In fact, some colors are not achievable at all on a certain material.
 Having two systems helps to ensure that the colors included are achievable and reproducible based on the materials used.

 All of our color libraries are highly curated and backed by scientific achievability to meet market and manufacturing needs.
 Our systems are globally available, so when a designer in New York City specifies a certain Pantone Color Number, the manufacturer in Shanghai immediately knows exactly which color they want – and how to achieve it.
 Even though they may not speak the same language, they both understand the global colors of Pantone.

 When you see the words "PMS" you are using the graphics system.

 To complement physical color matching and selection, Pantone offers a full suite of software and devices that make designing with Pantone a simple physical to digital process.